Dear Parents of High School Seniors,

-The year will be filled with many big events where again and again you will find yourself reduced to an emotional mess standing in a puddle of tears.
-Whether it’s those senior pics where your baby looks so grown up or scanning baby pics for their final yearbook, both leaving you wondering how the time went so fast.
+The year will be filled with many significant events where again and again you will find yourself reduced to an emotional mess standing in a puddle of tears.
+Whether it’s those senior pics where your child looks so grown up or scanning baby pics for their final yearbook, both will leave you wondering how the time went so fast.

-Or its watching them shine on their “Senior Night” for whatever extracurricular activity they love, where they are highlighted and celebrated for all their accomplishments and future plans.
-And then there’s homecoming and prom and so many other senior year occasions that will fill you up with joy and pride and sadness.
+Or it’s watching them shine on their “Senior Night” for whatever extracurricular activity they love, where they are highlighted and celebrated for all their accomplishments and future plans.
+And then there’s the last homecoming dance and prom and so many other senior year occasions during graduation season that will fill you up with joy and pride and sadness.

 It’s even getting them through bouts of “senioritis” because they are so ready to get to the next stage of their life.

-All of this will only serve to constantly remind you of their impending departure
+All the events will only serve to constantly remind you of their impending departure.

 That’s how this parenting process goes.
 It’s the natural order of things.
-It’s your kid growing up and learning how to manage life on their own.
-But it is SO HARD when you desperately want to make the most of these moments you have left with them at home.
+It’s your kid growing up and learning to manage life independently.

-So, here’s the best advice I have for you during this last year with your teen at home…
+So, here are a few pieces of advice I have for parents of seniors during this last year with your teen at home:

 Support them in everything they do, and love them while they’re still in front of you.